-One hundred and nineteen books that I've read.
+One hundred and seventy-five books that I've read.
 Created with Readwise.

 Maybe it's because he belonged to a different generation of Computer Scientists, but Hamming had a perspective on science, engineering, and computing that I've never seen anywhere else.
 Lots of gems in this compilation of lectures, including his most well-known "You and Your Research".